 Joel Silver and his classmates get credit for writing up the first set of rules and there’s always the possibility that if Silver had not learned the game from Kass during his days at Mt Hermon Prep School summer camp, the game might never have left Kass and his camps summertime activity.
 This would make Silver and Kass co-founders.
 After reading their two statements above, it is clear who actually invented the concept of ultimate.
 Not only does Kass not want to take credit for the invention, but actually believes the credit belongs to every player that has ever played the game.
 This selflessness is the Spirit on which all disc sports were founded and embodies the Spirit of the Game (SOTG) that serves as the competitive foundation on which the game of ultimate is played to this day.

 Many inventions and concepts begin as accidents or turn out to be more than originally intended.
 Kass and Silver never competed in ultimate or any other disc sports outside of camp and high school.
 After CHS graduation, Silver went on to Hollywood for a career in movies.
-It was the sixties, looking for alternatives was always a fun option, for Silver and CHS students, ultimate was played as a fun alternative to traditional sports for students that didn’t play sports and were not considered athletes.
+It was the sixties, looking for alternatives was always a fun option, for Silver and CHS students, ultimate was played as a fun alternative to traditional sports for students that didn’t play sports and probably not even considered athletes.
 Whatever the reason, this was the beginning of ultimate play.
-A few of the CHS students who played early ultimate at the high school would go on to become excellent disc athlete’s called Johnny Appleseeds and with other disc athlete’s began promoting the new sport of ultimate around the U.S. and Canada in the mid-1970s.
+A few of the CHS students who played early ultimate at the high school would go on to become excellent disc athlete’s called Johnny Appleseeds and with other disc athlete’s in the mid-1970s began promoting the new sport of ultimate across the U.S. and Canada.
 Ultimate began as a joke, early disc athlete’s turned it into a sport.

 Spirit of the Game

-Evolving from the counterculture playing appeal of all the disc sports, ultimate’s Spirit of the Game (SOTG) came later and in 1978, was written into the 7th edition of the ultimate rules.
-“Spirit of the Game” wasn’t invented by any one group or person, it evolved from the type of athlete’s that were attracted to all of the disc sports of that time, including ultimate.
+Evolving from the counterculture playing appeal of all the disc sports, ultimate’s Spirit of the Game (SOTG) became an attitude that’s more about fair play, then the win.
+“Spirit of the Game” wasn’t invented by any one group or person, it evolved from the type of athlete’s that were attracted to all of the disc sports of that time, including ultimate and in 1978, was written into the 7th edition of the ultimate rules.

 In December 1979, the first national player-run ultimate organization was founded in the United States as the Ultimate Players Association (UPA), Tom Kennedy was elected its first director.